 Citations for other forms of writing, audio, video, images, and

-artifacts are to be made along the same lines.
+artifacts should be made along the same lines.

-for a great deal of very useful additional information regarding
+for a great deal of very useful additional information.

 from scholarly periodicals, citable as described above,